 - I stopped sneezing.

-- She stopped calling her boyfriend.
+- She stopped calling her friend.

 - We stopped talking to each other.

-- Did you stop farting?
+- Did you stop working for them?

 - Did they stop making movies?